sturich/Scanning-With-Nessus-Part-1/README.md

 - Detailed installation instructions for multiple platforms
 - Configuration tips for optimal Nessus performance
 - Instructions for launching and configuring vulnerability scans
-- Guidance on analyzing and interpreting scan results
+- Guidance on analysing and interpreting scan results
 - Best practices for scheduling and automating scans
 - Troubleshooting tips for common issues